kunhu94/kunhu94.github.io/_pages/about.md

 About me
 ======
-I am a PhD candidate in physics at Rice University.
+I am a PhD candidate in the Department of Physics & Astronomy at Rice University under the supervision of Dr. Matthew Baring.

+My research focuses on the radiative transfer problems in both atmospheres and magnetospheres of neutron stars, with an emphasis on magnetars.